Altinity/transfer/helm/README.md

 ## Debugging and Monitoring

 ### Debug mode
-If you set `mode: debug` for particular transfer, all Kubernetes objects will be created, but instead of trcli, sh will be used as the entrypoint.
+If you set `mode: debug` for particular transfer, all Kubernetes objects will be created, but instead of trcli, sh will be used as the entrypoint with sleep infinity.
 So you can exec into Pod, manually run trcli with different commands to see what is going on, tune settings/config/etc.

 ```
 cd config